Highpoint2000/FM-DX-Webserver-Plugin-Spectrum-Graph/README.md

 - **`tuningBandwidth`**: Supported bandwidth values are 0, 56, 64, 72, 84, 97, 114, 133, 151, 168, 184, 200, 217, 236, 254, 287, and 311.

 > [!TIP]
 > The granular control by **`tuningStepSize`** allows the graph's step size to be adjusted from 100 kHz to 50 kHz, enabling more precise RF signal analysis.
+This will, however, increase the time it takes to perform a scan.

 ### Known issues
 * The plugin currently doesn't function if tuning is locked.